-Your spouse has filed a petition for divorce.
+Your spouse has filed a petition for a Nevada divorce.

 When the time comes that you get served divorce papers, there are a few key things to know to protect your rights.

 Here’s what to know on how to fight a divorce.